-Ferry to Valletta
+Ferry To Valletta Malta

 Take a ferry to Valletta and visit the vibrant capital of Malta.
 A trip to this historic city is a great way to spend a day away from the beach on your holiday to Sliema.